Moose Falls

 Moose Falls (height 30 ft) is a plunge type waterfall on Crawfish Creek in Yellowstone National Park.
 The waterfall was named in 1885 by members of the Arnold Hague Geologic Survey for the plentiful moose found in the southern sections of the park.
 The falls are just 75 yd west of south entrance road via an easy trail that begins 1.2 mi north of the south entrance station.

+Climate

+There is climate data for the nearby Snake River Station.
+Moose Falls has a subarctic climate (Köppen Dfc).